shalikadulaj/IoT-Mini-Project-1/README.md

 ```ruby
 root@node-a8-1:~# git clone https://github.com/shalikadulaj/IoT-Mini-Project-1.git
 ```
-before you run the Python script make sure you have set the aws certificates correctly.
+before you run the Python script make sure you have set the path to aws certificates correctly in the file MQTTSbridge.py.

 path that indicates the certificates position (ssh root@node-a8-?)